dataluscorp/browser/gfx/docs/Silk.rst

 synchronize across all connected displays.
 The global ``Display`` is useful if a window is positioned halfway between the two monitors.
 Each platform will have to implement a specific ``Display`` object to hook and listen to vsync events.
-As of this writing, both Firefox OS and OS X create their own hardware specific *Hardware Vsync Thread* that executes after a vsync has occurred.
+As of this writing, both Datalus OS and OS X create their own hardware specific *Hardware Vsync Thread* that executes after a vsync has occurred.
 OS X creates one *Hardware Vsync Thread* per ``CVDisplayLinkRef``.
 We do not currently support multiple displays, so